wikiti/BasicRayTracing/README.md

 # Basic Ray Tracing (BRT)

-My own version of the CPU Ray Tracing engine, created by following the _"Ray Tracing in One Weekend"_ tutorial (actually, it took me nearly one week, but close enough).
+My own version of the CPU Ray Tracing engine, created by following the _"Ray Tracing in One Weekend"_ tutorial (actually, it took me nearly one week for the first part, but close enough!).

 ![Sample render](images/lots-of-spheres.png)

 ## Build

-Use cmake to build the project:
+Use `cmake` and `make` to build the project:

 ```
 cd build